Florida Highway Patrol’s Interdiction Unit

 Most of these seizures occur during routine traffic stops or after an arrest.
 Our attorneys represent clients after an arrest or in civil asset forfeiture proceedings, even when criminal charges are never filed.

 We represent any person in possession of the seized property, other claimants, bona fide lienholders, and innocent owners.
 If you received a notice of seizure, you only have fifteen (15) calendar days to demand an adversarial preliminary hearing (“APD”).
-If the property is not returned prior to the APH, then we can also represent you during any hearing or trial in the circuit court regarding the seized property.

 If you are an attorney, contact us about a referral or working as co-counsel in the case.
 Contact us for a free consultation to discuss the best ways to fight for the return of your property after a seizure for forfeiture by a trooper with the Florida Highway Patrol.